openebs/openebs/ROADMAP.md

 ## Old items (needs tidy-up)

-Typically the items under this category fall under next major releas.
+Typically the items under this category fall under next major release.
 - Support for pluggable storage backend for Mayastor (example: replace blobstore with lvm)
 - Support for specifying multiple hostpaths to be used with Local PV hostpath
 - Update user documentation with reference stacks of running various workloads using OpenEBS volumes